Should you practice core exercises for spinal cord injury recovery?

 Hopefully these videos were inspirational and motivate you to try some on your own.
 They range from easy to difficult so regardless of how far along in your recovery you are, there’s a core exercise for you.

-Does Paralysis Affect My Ability to do Core Exercises for Spinal Cord Injury?
+Does Paralysis Affect Your Ability to Practice Core Exercises ?

 When it comes to spinal cord injury, you can experience paralysis in the form of paraplegia or quadriplegia (aka tetraplegia).